Baizey/EvolutionaryAlgorithm/README.md

 Exe path: <your solution location>/EvolutionaryAlgorithm/EvolutionaryAlgorithm.GUI/bin/Debug/netcoreapp3.1/EvolutionaryAlgorithm.GUI.dll
 Working directory: <your solution location>/EvolutionaryAlgorithm/EvolutionaryAlgorithm.GUI

-Most of these should be set automatically when you set the project.
+You should only need to set the project and the rest will be auto configured.

-From here you can apply settings and click ok.
+From here you can apply changes and click ok.

 Now you can run the new configuration, it should log that the website is up at localhost:5001